 Introduced by a trusted connector?

-Why teams fix the wrong thing and how architects identify the signal hidden inside the noise This guide explains why solving a problem is liked to being able to define the problem in the first place.
+Why teams fix the wrong thing and how architects identify the signal hidden inside the noise This guide explains why solving a problem is linked to being able to define the problem in the first place.
 Most problems are not problems.
 They are symptoms.
 When teams encounter friction, they tend to: This is how organizations...

 Why waiting multiplies work and how architectural clarity keeps decisions flowing One decision made early replaces five decisions made late.
 Decision drag is the hidden tax on every mission environment.
 Most leaders and engineers see: What they do not see is the multiplication effect.
 Every delayed decision: One timely decision becomes five delayed decisions.That is...